What are Cast Pistons – Cast Pistons vs Forged Pistons, What’s the Difference

 Cast pistons are a type of piston used in internal combustion engines.
 They are typically made by pouring molten metal, such as aluminum or cast iron, into a mold or die to form the desired shape of the piston.
 Cast pistons are commonly used in stock or low-performance engines, where they offer a cost-effective solution for engine builders and manufacturers.
 They may also be used in some high-performance applications, but in those cases, they may be specially designed and treated to increase their strength and durability.

-Advantages of Cast Pistons
+Benefits of Cast Pistons

 Cast Pistons vs Forged Pistons, What’s the Difference?